Sending an Update

 - You often send updates to many schools.

-- An update could be sent in late summer or throughout the year (but see the Tips below for timing), and may be sent prior to interviews if the information will expand or enhance your application.
+- Updates may be sent throughout the year (but see the Tips below for timing), and may be sent prior to interviews if the information will expand or enhance your application.

 - Along with an update, you might have one additional letter of recommendation sent, if a school will accept it, if it addresses a competency or achievement not noted in other letters of recommendation, or especially if it is from a current student or alumni from that school.
 When sending an additional letter of recommendation, ensure that you are not exceeding the maximum for an individual school.